sueszli/notionSnapshot/docs/development diary.md

 I decided to write this script in a procedural style.
 This is a very opinionated decision and I am open to changing it if it turns out to be a bad idea.

-This means:
+I still am using classes, but for a different purpose:

-- classes only serve to bundle functions together, not to create multiple instances of the same class. we just create a singleton that gets passed to other modules
+- classes only serve to bundle functions together, not to create multiple instances of the same class. if we need an object, we just create a singleton that gets passed to other modules
-- only class variables but no instance variables to avoid writing getters and setters (really dangerous - but I think it is fine for a small script like this)
+- only class variables but no instance variables to avoid writing getters and setters (really dangerous - but I think it is fine for a small script like this), alternatively we

 This would obviously be a total catastrophe if the project was bigger (which I don't think it will be) because it makes it a lot harder to trace side-effects on a more granular level (function, class - level, not just modules).

 But for a small script like this it is fine and it makes the code a lot easier to read.
 We can always refactor it later if we want to.

+<br><br>

+## What's next?

+I don't know if this project will ever get any traction, but if it does, here are some ideas for the future:

+- [ ] make it more accessible for people who don't code / don't have python (= most notion users)
+  - [ ] build simple gui with tkinter (see: https://github.com/stars/sueszli/lists/python-guis) + executables for windows and osx
+  - [ ] integrate into github actions such that people just need to enter their URL and immediately get a hosted version of the snapshot

+- [ ] make contributing easier
+  - [ ] build CI/CD end-to-end tests for PRs

+- [ ] improve performance
+  - [ ] concurrently download assets using https://docs.aiohttp.org/en/stable/client_quickstart.html#streaming-response-content